CASSIOPE: Spacecraft

-CASSIOPE is a 500 kg small satellite that is 180 cm long and 125 cm high.
+CASSIOPE is a 481 kg small satellite that is 180 cm long and 125 cm high.
 It combines the function of two distinct missions in order to be more cost-effective and reduce risk.
 The spacecraft carries a primary payload of two instrument suites: the Cascade commercial communications system and a scientific payload named e-POP.

 Cascade

 The commercial payload, named Cascade, is a technology demonstrator courier in the sky, aimed at providing a proof of concept for a digital broadband courier service for commercial use.
 Built by MDA, the operational concept is to receive very large data files as the satellite orbits the globe, store them onboard temporarily, then deliver them at a later time to nearly any destination worldwide.

-The demonstrator will provide a secure digital store-and-forward file delivery service, exploiting the fact that CASSIOPE passes over much of the globe 15 times per day.
-It has been described as a courier service, with the customers using a small parabolic antenna of one or two meters (three or six feet) to upload or download files at a rate of 1.2 gigabits per second.
-The storage capacity will be between 50 and 500 gigabytes and the data delivery time will be about 90 minutes, depending on the pickup and deposit points on the globe.

 e-POP

 The e-POP portion of CASSIOPE is a suite of eight scientific instruments.
 The University of Calgary's Institute for Space Research leads the science project, while MDA is the prime contractor for the mission including launch and operation of the spacecraft.
 The orbital science mission is scheduled for a 21-month duration.

 e-POP will gather data on Solar storms in the upper atmosphere.
 These storms give rise to the polar aurora or northern lights seen in the skies in northern latitudes.
-While these atmospheric glows may offer a thrilling night time spectacle, the inducing radiation can interfere with radio communications, GPS navigation, and other space-based systems.
+While these atmospheric glows may offer a thrilling nighttime spectacle, the inducing radiation can interfere with radio communications, GPS navigation, and other space-based systems.
 The eight scientific instruments aboard CASSIOPE will help scientists understand solar weather and eventually plan for measures to mitigate its deleterious effects.

 The e-POP payload contains eight scientific instruments: